Donate to NDCS

 Read Ashna's story

 For some deaf young people, finding a deaf peer group or access to reliable support is a priority in the decision-making process.
-The choice is theirs.
 Students are more likely to thrive academically if they're happy socially and supported.

 Visit UCAS to search for courses and universities, and to find information on how to apply.
 Visit Discover Uni to compare universities and colleges.